MicrosoftDocs/fabric-docs/docs/onelake/onelake-onecopy-quickstart.md

 ---
 title: OneCopy quickstart, transform data with Spark and query with SQL
-description: Learn how to load data with OneLake file explorer, use a Fabric notebook to transform the data and then query with SQL ms.reviewer: eloldag ms.author: eloldag
+description: Learn how to load data with OneLake file explorer, and use a Fabric notebook to transform the data and then query with SQL. ms.reviewer: eloldag ms.author: eloldag
 author: eloldag